XimeraProject/ximeraproject.github.io/workshops/index.md

 - All participants **deploying Ximera content** to local and remote servers
 - Finalize a new edition of the **Ximera User Manual**
+- Merge LuaXake with the master branch of Ximera LaTeX
 - Submit updated LaTeX materials to **CTAN**
 - Begin to develop **LTI 1.3 integration** at OSU and beyond
 - Prototype a new **customizable, accessible server**